Register for a School Tour

 Hellenic Studies and Greek language are foundational components of an A. Fantis education.
 Strong second language fluency, understanding of Hellenic culture and history, and appreciation for its universal ideals and Paideia combine to make a unique educational experience for our students.
 With the addition of the Hellenic Center for Cultural and Performing Arts and the Grade 8 Athens trip, the school is seeking to deepen and enhance this connection so graduates are better prepared for high school and the broader world.
 Ample research has demonstrated the many benefits of learning another language, including improved executive functioning.
 Similar to study abroad programs at university, A. Fantis graduates gain a unique perspective and appreciation of Hellenic culture and their own, which will serve them well in their secondary studies and careers.

-The A. Fantis School provides high-quality instruction in Greek language and Hellenic culture from preschool to eighth grade.
 Daily language learning is enriched through the use of online media, songs, art, videos, and games.
 Our cultural exchange program lets our students communicate with schools in Greece, where students from each country learn important lessons about themselves, society and the broader world.
-During their studies, our students:

 What if my child doesn’t speak Greek?